Credit Cards Travel Credit Cards

 How much are Amex points and Chase points worth?

 According to feedback from our community, Amex points and Chase points are both worth an average of 2 cents each.
-Your experience will vary depending on how you redeem them through the issuer or with their respective partners.
+This will vary depending on how you redeem them through the issuer or with their respective partners.
 Each card issuer offers numerous options for redemption, and the values for each method vary.

 This chart breaks down the potential value you can expect to receive based on which redemption options you choose.
 Remember that you don't have to redeem all your points at once, and you can select multiple methods of redeeming points.
 Also, some of these values can vary, but they give you a general idea of what you can expect to receive.